15 Beautiful Hidden Places in Sydney

 Fred Hollows Reserve

-The walkway can be accessed from Alison Rd to the south or Bligh Place to the north.
-It’s such a lovely little escape from the busy suburban streets nearby.
+The walkway can be accessed from Alison Road in the south or Bligh Place in the north, offering a quick escape from the nearby suburban streets.

 Kokoda Track Memorial Walkway